Generation Z in the United States: Sex differences

 There are significant sex differences in political views among Generation Z, with young women under 30 years of age being broadly left-wing and young men being right-leaning on a variety of issues from immigration to sexual harassment.
 A gender gap has been observed since 1980, when women were more likely to vote for the Democratic Party and men for the Republican Party.
 But this gap has widened during the 2010s and 2020s.

 According to Gallup, the gap as of early 2024 among voters below the age of 30 was 30 percentage points.
 Some young men believe that women's progress has come at their expense, that it should be acceptable to discuss men's mental health issues, that men's economic concerns have not been addressed, or that most politicians have ignored them.
 Facing despair and political homelessness, many young men find Donald Trump an appealing alternative.
-They do not necessarily hold socially conservative or patriarchal views, however.
-Many do support gender equality, favor keeping abortion legal, and have a high opinion of former President Barack Obama.

 In contrast, many young women became politically active because of the 2016 presidential campaign of Secretary of State Hillary Clinton, the me-too movement, the Dobbs v.
 Jackson decision on abortion by the Supreme Court, and the 2024 presidential campaign of Vice President Kamala Harris (after incumbent President Joe Biden announced he would not seek re-election).
 In fact, Harris managed to secure the support of many young female voters, who previously only reluctantly voted for Biden or did not vote at all, and her support among women has been rising faster than among young men.

-Other reasons for the gender gap include young women being better educated and earning more than men in the contemporary American economy.
+Another reason for the gender gap is the fact that young women are better educated and earning more than men in the contemporary American economy.
 In all, American women below the age of 30 have been moving leftward on a number of key political issues while young men have not moved as much.
 There is little to no gap in terms of educational attainment or race.
+Meanwhile, a majority of Gen Z men are engaging with contents from "masculinity influencers" on the Internet, who promote traditional gender roles in which men make the decisions and women comply.